SimonLarsen/simonlarsen.github.io/pages/pandocs/index.md

 **SGB Command 18h - OBJ\_TRN**

 Used to transfer OBJ attributes to SNES OAM memory.
-Unlike all other functions with the ending \_TRN, this function does not use the usual one-shot 4KBytes VRAM transfer method.
+Unlike all other functions with the ending `_TRN`, this function does not use the usual one-shot 4KBytes VRAM transfer method.
 Instead, when enabled (below execute bit set), data is permanently (each frame) read out from the lower character line of the gameboy screen.
 To suppress garbage on the display, the lower line is masked, and only the upper 20x17 characters of the gameboy window are used - the masking method is unknwon - frozen, black, or recommended to be covered by the SGB border, or else ???
 Also, when the function is enabled, "system attract mode is not performed" - whatever that means ???

     Byte  Content